KDE/kdev-embedded/README.md

 Arduino ARM boards, using a generic makefile, but with *bossac* and *arm-none-eabi-binutils* in the place of *avrdude*.
 The Arduino X86 boards uses a script to perform the compile and upload process.
-If time isn’t a problem until now in the project the implementation of such feature will be performed.
+If time isn't a problem until now in the project the implementation of such feature will be performed.
 With *arm-none-eabi-binutils* we already have a .bin, .elf or .hex to be uploaded to an ARM processor.
-It’s necessary something between the processor and the computer to realize the upload process, this thing it’s called JTAG or programmer interface, can it be a Pirate BUS, JTAG, DTAG and ICSP interface or a simple FTDI232R/H to realize the midfield to the in-chip JTAG.
-It’s possible to communicate with all this interfaces with OpenOCD, a list with all possible interfaces can be located [here](http://openocd.org/doc/html/Debug-Adapter-Configuration.html).
+It's necessary something between the processor and the computer to realize the upload process, this thing it's called JTAG or programmer interface, can it be a Pirate BUS, JTAG, DTAG and ICSP interface or a simple FTDI232R/H to realize the midfield to the in-chip JTAG.
+It's possible to communicate with all this interfaces with OpenOCD, a list with all possible interfaces can be located [here](http://openocd.org/doc/html/Debug-Adapter-Configuration.html).